 What is Dalkeith THI and CARS?

-The Dalkeith Townscape Heritage Initiative (THI) and Conservation Area Regeneration Scheme (CARS) has been developed by Midlothian Council and Dalkeith Business Renewal.
+The Dalkeith Townscape Heritage Initiative and Conservation Area Regeneration Scheme has been developed by Midlothian Council and Dalkeith Business Renewal.
 The project is jointly funded by the Heritage Lottery Fund, Historic Scotland, Midlothian Council and Dalkeith Business Renewal.

 The formal launch of the Dalkeith THI and CARS took place on Thursday 15th April 2010 with a week long series of events.

-The Dalkeith THI and CARS is a five year regeneration scheme now in its fourth year and has improved a number of historic buildings in the centre of Dalkeith through grant aid together with the enhancement of building frontages, shopfronts and improvements to the public realm.
+The Dalkeith THI and CARS is a five year regeneration scheme now in its fifth year and has improved a number of historic buildings in the centre of Dalkeith through grant aid together with the enhancement of building frontages, shopfronts and improvements to the public realm.

 How Does it Work?